cityofaustin/Residential-Permitting/_projects/shed.md

 #### What if I fail my final inspection?

-Your reviewer will let you know why you did not pass.
+Your inspector will let you know why you did not pass.
 You must make any needed changes and reschedule your final inspection before your permit expires.

+Permits are only valid for 180 days.
+However, each time you get an inspection and work is done on the project, your permit is extended an additional 180 days.

-Since permits are only valid for 180 days, you may need to extend your building permit to make the required changes before it expires.
-This can be done at the [Service Center](/contact/) at the One Texas Center.
+If the required changes are taking longer than 180 days to implement, you may need to extend your permit in person at the  [Service Center](/contact/) at One Texas Center.
+This requires a you to fill out a Permit Extension/withdrawal/activation form.
+This type of extension is only permitted once.

 Remember, you must pass your final inspection in order to close your permit(s).